vineet98-code/totalitycorp-frontend-challenge/tesla/README.md

   npm install
 ```

-Start the server

 view client in the browser

 Local: http://localhost:3000

 ## 🚀 About Me

 I’m actively looking for a Full Stack / Front End Developers Role.
-I’m currently learning and upgrading my skills in web development & mobile development.
+I’m currently learning and upgrading my skills in web development.
+And also I have a year of experience in Front End Developers Role.
-Love to work with ReactJS.

 ## Tech Stack

-**Client:** React, Styled-Component, redux, icons-materials
+**Client:** React, Styled-Component, Materials-UI icons